simoncblyth/j/issues/revive_junosw_opticksMode_1_and_3_plus_simtrace_cxs.rst

 4. DONE : NumPy compare scans from LayrTest.sh and SPMT_test.sh, small SPMT dev at critical angle
 5. DONE : generalize qpmt/QPMT/QPMTTest for lpmtid lookups based off the full SPMT info
 6. DONE : qpmt/QPMT Stack AOI scanning based off SPMT.h full data, like SPMT_test but on GPU
-7. WIP : getting mat/sur/bnd/optical into new workflow as qpmt needs to change optical
+7. DONE : getting mat/sur/bnd/optical into new workflow as qpmt needs to change optical
-8. TODO : Bringing C4CustomART::doIt to GPU, by integrating qpmt with new CSGFoundry special surface enum
+8. DONE : Bringing C4CustomART::doIt to GPU, by integrating qpmt with new CSGFoundry special surface enum
+9. TODO : review SEvt usage with opticksMode:1 and opticksMode:2 consider how to do both at once in opticksMode:3

-WIP : getting mat/sur/bnd/optical into new workflow as qpmt needs to change optical
+DONE : getting mat/sur/bnd/optical into new workflow as qpmt needs to change optical
 -------------------------------------------------------------------------------------

 * ~/opticks/notes/issues/mat_sur_bnd_optical_direct_without_GGeo_X4.rst